fvanwijk/mox/readme.md

 * `createScope`: Creates a new $rootScope child.
 The optional passed argument is an object.
 Also sets the created scope on the current spec.
 * `createController(controllerName)`: Creates and initialized a controller.
-* `getMockData(fileName)`: Asynchronously loads the contents of a JSON file.
-The argument is a path without '.json'.
+* `getMockData(fileName)`: Synchronously loads the contents of a JSON file that is cached by jasmine-jquery.

 ### Compile shortcuts